 can did does!
 Not only is Florida Man utterly compelling and hugely entertaining throughout, it’s probably my favourite thing Dunne has done so far (alongside Oxyana).
 So now I’m in a dilemma, my intentions were to speak to Dunne about Cam Girls (don’t worry that’s coming soon), but how could I miss the opportunity to speak about Florida Man first – so I dropped Dunne and line and started asking questions:

 It’s about the struggle.
 More than any of my previous work I really wanted Florida Man to open us up and gain permission from our audience to get loose and make films that aren’t necessarily about any one thing.
 In the process I feel like we made a film that is kind of about everything.
 We purposely set out to make a film that was hard to describe, a film that you have to experience, something that transcends the current confines of this beautiful medium.
 If viewers feel like they were there with us, like they were laughing with Florida Man, not at him, then we’ve done our job.
-Well-made documentaries, in my opinion, should leave you feeling introspective, not judgmental, not above the subject, but one with them.
+Well-made documentaries, in my opinion, should leave you feeling introspective, not judgemental, not above the subject, but one with them.
 That’s what we were trying to accomplish with Florida Man.

 The film kind of feels like a wandering trip around the streets of Florida, looking for people to talk to – what was your approach to the shoot and how did you find your interviewees?